DevLoggith/cs50-final-project/README.md

 Inspired by what I wish would have existed when I was starting my journey into software engineering, I created SkillSift.
-It's a web app that takes a users job title and location then scrapes their local job boards, returning a list and graphs of the most sought after tech skills for their locale.
+It's a web app that takes a users job title and location then searches their local job boards, returning a list and graphs of the most sought after tech skills for their locale.

 Reverse engineering the job search and first starting with what skills and knowledge